stevecondylios/ruby-learning-resources/poodr/README.md

 hotdog(7)
 # Hi, I'd like 7 hotdogs, please!

+# BE CAREFUL OF THIS ONE - when you *think* you're working with a function expecting keyword arguments,
+# but in fact you're not.
+Then it will pass the hash through
 hotdog(amount: 9)
 # Hi, I'd like {:amount=>9} hotdogs, please!
 # WOW - that's quite dangerous!
 Be wary